To Live and Die in L.A. (soundtrack)

-To Live and Die in L.A. is the third studio album by English new wave band Wang Chung.
-It was released on 30 September 1985 by Geffen and is their first recording as a duo of lead vocalist Jack Hues and bassist Nick Feldman following the departure of drummer Darren Costin.
+To Live and Die in L.A. is the third studio album by the English new wave band Wang Chung.
+It was released on 30 September 1985 by Geffen and is their first recording as the duo of lead vocalist Jack Hues and bassist Nick Feldman, following the departure of drummer Darren Costin.
 The album served as the soundtrack for the 1985 film To Live and Die in L.A, directed by William Friedkin.
-Instead of following up the success that Points on the Curve (1983) had provided them, the band switched gears to produce an original motion picture soundtrack.
-The switch allowed for them to experiment with different styles of music from the more conventional pop music found on their previous studio album.

 The album peaked at No. 85 on the US Billboard 200 but it failed to chart in their home country.
-The album's title track, "To Live and Die in L.A.", was released as the first single from the album and it peaked at No. 41 on the US Billboard Hot 100.
-"Wake Up, Stop Dreaming" was the second single to be released from the album but it failed to chart.
+The album's title track, "To Live and Die in L.A.", was released as the first single from the album and peaked at No. 41 on the US Billboard Hot 100.
+"Wake Up, Stop Dreaming" was the second single to be released from the album but failed to chart.

-In 1996, Geffen Goldline re-released the album on CD but all CD versions of the album have remained out of print since.
 Universal Music Enterprises re-released the album on vinyl in 2015.

 Background

+While working on the follow-up album to their successful 1984 album Points on the Curve, Wang Chung found themselves dissatisfied with the results and asked their manager about the possibility of working on a soundtrack.
 According to William Friedkin, director of the film To Live and Die in L.A., the main reason he chose Wang Chung to compose the soundtrack was because the band "stands out from the rest of contemporary music...
 What they finally recorded has not only enhanced the film, it has given it a deeper, more powerful dimension."
-This, of course, was his response after listening to the band's previous studio album, Points on the Curve (1983).
-In fact, he loved the album so much, that he took two of the songs straight off of the album, "Wait", and "Dance Hall Days" and used them as part of the soundtrack.
-"Wait" plays at the end credits of the movie, and is their only song to appear on two different non-compilation albums.
+He was speaking in direct reference to the band's previous studio album, Points on the Curve (1984).
+Friedkin particularly enjoyed "Wait" and "Dance Hall Days" and included them on the film's soundtrack.
 Every song on the soundtrack, excluding the title song, "Dance Hall Days" and "Wait", was written and recorded within a two-week period.
 Only after Wang Chung saw a rough draft of the film did they produce the title song.

 On the original vinyl and cassette release, side one was all vocal tracks, side two all instrumental.